Bike Lock Jammed? How to fix it in 2 simple steps!

 Whereas if the bike lock won’t separate, then a build up of corrosion has usually fused the shackle or bar to the inside of the lock.

 Once we know where the problem is we can set about fixing it...

 2. Attack the jammed area with WD-40!

-WD-40 can be a miracle cure for all sorts of jammed locks.
-It will displace dirt and debris, remove rust, loosen the mechanism and disolve the corrosion that's fused your shackle or bar.
+WD-40 can be a miracle cure for all sorts of jammed bike locks.
+It will displace dirt and debris, remove rust, loosen the mechanism and dissolve the corrosion that's fused your shackle or bar.